Everybody Loves Raymond: Other versions

 premiered in October 2012, and was cancelled after 10 episodes aired.

-A pilot for a British remake, titled The Smiths, has been commissioned to be produced for BBC One and was filmed in May 2013 at Elstree Studios.
+A pilot for a British remake, titled The Smiths, was commissioned to be produced for BBC One and was filmed in May 2013 at Elstree Studios.
 Lee Mack wrote and starred in the pilot, as Michael Smith.
 The pilot also starred Catherine Tate, Tom Davis, Gwen Taylor and David Troughton.

 An Indian remake, titled "Sumit Sambhal Lega" ("सुमित संभाल लेगा" – "Sumit Will Handle Everything"), premiered on August 31, 2015, on STAR Plus.

 A Czech remake called "Rudyho Má Každý Rád" (Everybody Loves Rudy) premiered on ČT1 on August 31, 2015, comprising 12 episodes.

 Syndication

-On December 20, 1998, two Tribune Broadcasting channels, WPIX New York and KTLA Los Angeles, bought rights for syndication of Everybody Loves Raymond from Eyemark Entertainment; Variety reported Eyemark receiving a license fee of $90,000 to $100,000 per week and barter advertising of one-and-a-half minutes.
-Although Eyemark planned for the two channels to start the re-runs in fall 2000, it moved the date to fall 2001 to avoid competition with other sitcoms beginning off-network runs in 2000.
-The deal allowed the two channels to re-run the show for four-and-a-half years.
-On January 26, 1999, the cable channel TBS paid Everybody Loves Raymond distributor Eyemark Entertainment for four years of syndication rights of the show starting in the fall of 2004.
+On December 20, 1998, two Tribune Broadcasting stations, WPIX in New York and KTLA in Los Angeles, bought rights for syndication of Everybody Loves Raymond from Eyemark Entertainment; Variety reported Eyemark receiving a license fee of $90,000 to $100,000 per week and barter advertising of one-and-a-half minutes.
+Although Eyemark planned for the two stations to start the re-runs in fall 2000, it moved the date to fall 2001 to avoid competition with other sitcoms beginning off-network runs in 2000.
+The deal allowed the two stations to re-run the show for four-and-a-half years.
+On January 26, 1999, the cable channel TBS paid Everybody Loves Raymond distributor Eyemark Entertainment for four years of syndication rights of the show starting in the fall of 2004 until it was removed in 2021.

+From 2001 to 2016, Everybody Loves Raymond was in broadcast syndication on local stations in television markets across the United States.
+Currently the show can be seen on TV Land and IFC.
+It began airing on MeTV on October 13, 2025.
+In Canada, the show can be seen on CMT and DejaView.

-The show reruns in syndication on various channels, such as TBS and TV Land, and in most television markets on local stations.
-The show is still broadcast regularly in the UK.
+The show is still broadcast regularly in the United Kingdom.
 From 2000 to 2007, King World distributed the show for off-network syndication and Warner Bros.
 International Television handled international distribution.
 In 2007, CBS Television Distribution took over King World's distribution.
 CBS only owns American syndication rights; ancillary rights are controlled by HBO and Warner Bros.
-Television (WBIT distributes the series outside the US in conjunction with HBO; while HBO Home Entertainment and Warner Home Video own DVD rights worldwide).
-The show aired every morning as a double bill on Channel 4 in the United Kingdom, as part of its Breakfast line up from 08:00-09:00.
+Television (WBIT distributes the series outside the United States in conjunction with HBO; while Warner Bros.
+Discovery Home Entertainment own DVD rights worldwide).
+The show aired every morning as a double bill on Channel 4 in the United Kingdom, as part of its Breakfast line up from 08:00-09:00, and, as of 2024 continues to be shown most weekday mornings until it was replaced by The King of Queens in September 2024.